Interested in a career or degree in healthcare? Here’s our list of the best paying jobs in the healthcare industry.

 1. Physician and Surgeon

 The median pay for physicians and surgeons is $208,000 per year.
 This averages out to $100 per hour.
+Not a bad salary and this clearly makes sense to be #1 on out highest paying jobs in healthcare list!

 The physician engages in the diagnosis of medical illnesses or injuries.
 The first thing that a physician must do is take the patient’s medical history.
 This information will be placed in the patient’s chart and will be updated every time the patient visits the doctor.
 In order to diagnose the patient’s illness, the physician may need to order tests.
 This will be done by other staff members.